 2. Show Positive Attitude to Every Potential Employee

-According to Ali Chapman , Co-founder of EssayOnTime, it is a good idea to display friendly attitude in order to attract and keep right candidates.
-You should consider inviting them for coffee one at a time and have talks so as to learn these people more.
+According to Ali Chapman, Co-founder of EssayOnTime, it is a good idea to display a friendly attitude to attract and keep the right candidates.
+You should consider inviting them for coffee one at a time and have talked to learn these people more.

 The thing is that seeing how a person acts when they are relaxed will make it clearer how they would fit your company.
 That cannot be achieved during a traditional interview.

-According Dan Gellert, the GateGuru CEO, all entrepreneurs should use their personal network consisting of colleagues when they have to hire employees.
-He used his personal connections in order to hire all the employees for GateGuru.
+According to Dan Gellert, the GateGuru CEO, all entrepreneurs should use their network consisting of colleagues when they have to hire employees.
+He used his connections to hire all the employees for GateGuru.

 Firstly, it ensures that a company is attractive for the cream of the crop.
 Secondly, when viewing your employees as partners, your role as a recruiter significantly expands.